Last Updated 17 August 2021

-News media frequently act in a discriminatory manner against people or groups on the grounds of their race.
+News media frequently act in a discriminatory manner towards people or groups on the grounds of their race.

-However, the way in which news reports are written or spoken makes it difficult to take action under the Racial Discrimination Act, because media reports are usually couched in general terms and refer to ethnic groups not to individuals.
+However, the way in which news reports are written or spoken can make it difficult to take action under the Racial Discrimination Act, if those media reports are couched in general terms and refer to ethnic groups not to individuals.
 However, action may sometimes be possible against the media because the Racial Discrimination Act makes it unlawful to incite, assist or promote the doing of an act that is unlawful (s 17 Racial Discrimination Act).

 Other unlawful acts

 Under the Racial Discrimination Act, it is also an offence for a person or company to:

 - hinder, obstruct, molest or interfere with a person exercising or performing any of the powers or functions (s 27(1))